bernhardAxonIvy/doc/source/designer-guide/cms/writing.rst

 You are able to write at runtime to the cms.
-In this case it is necessary that you write in the cms of the application.
+In this case it is necessary that you write in the CMS of the application.
 Because the cms of the application has the highest importance
 (see :ref:`cms-content-resolution`) and the cms of the application is always writeable